 Here I gave you some examples of items.
 I have proven how they DON’T work here.
-This article is part IV from the series of articles in English about survey-type research with the focus on quantitative measures.
+This article is part IV from a series of English articles about survey-type research focusing on quantitative measures.
 Please also consider this list of articles in Romanian about research.

-Do you experience any kind of distress at work, due to other people? [measures whether there is a problem or not]
+Do you experience any distress at work due to other people? [measures whether there is a problem or not]

 If the answer is “no”, skip right to question nr.
 6.

 How often do you experience this distress? [measures frequency]